OmarHossam16/Blog/README.md

 * Flask-SQLAlchemy
 * Flask-WTF

-## Or Simply by running this command where requirements.txt file is located:
+## Or Simply run this command where requirements.txt file is located:

 ```